-The FBI has issued a warning that small business owners, primarily of Asian descent, are being targeted by extortionists who threaten them by telephone after gleaning personal information about them from the Internet.
+In 2009, the FBI has issued a warning that small business owners were being targeted by extortionists who threatened them by telephone after gleaning personal information about them from the Internet.

-The threats, which the FBI said appear to be from foreign countries, come in the form of the business owners being lead to believe that the extortionists know personal information about them.
+The threats, which the FBI said appeared to be from foreign countries, came in the form of the business owners being led to believe that the extortionists know personal information about them.

-Extortion is not limited to Asian business people and Internet-related extortion is not a new phenomenon.
-As many small businesses are doing more and more business online, the cyber-criminals are following the trail.
+Extortion is not limited to business people, and Internet-related extortion is not a new phenomenon.
+As many small businesses are doing more and more business online, cybercriminals are following the trail.

-There have been reported extortion attempts against business people who received e-mails with their customer information attached.
-The extortionists demand money or they will expose the information to competitors and the customers themselves, who would not be happy to discover their business information published on the web.
+There have been reported extortion attempts against business people who received emails with their customer information attached.
+The extortionists demand money or they will expose the information to competitors and the customers themselves, who wouldn’t be happy to discover their business information published on the web.

-Of course some extortionists prefer the old fashioned way.
-The police in Omaha recently arrested a 19-year-old-man who is accused of extortion at several businesses in the central part of the city.
+Of course, some extortionists prefer the old-fashioned way.
+Police in Omaha arrested a 19-year-old man who had been accused of extortion at several businesses in the central part of the city.

 Store owners told a local TV news station that the man barged into their stores and demanded they pay money for protection.
 Businesses that refused to pay the young criminal ended up with smashed windows.

-The 19-year-old was charged with six counts of attempted extortion and one count of making terroristic threats.
+The man was charged with six counts of attempted extortion and one count of making terroristic threats.

 Extortion has traditionally been committed by organized crime.
-The crime organizations have used extortion of businesses as a good, steady source of income for years, especially restaurants, bars and nightclubs.
+The crime organizations have used extortion of businesses as a steady source of income for years, especially restaurants, bars, and nightclubs.

-And with violent street gangs on the rise, law enforcement has warned of drug gangs also getting into the act.
-Gangs claim sections of neighborhoods as their territory and they demand extortion payments from local businesses.
+With violent street gangs on the rise, law enforcement has warned of drug gangs also getting into the act.
+Gangs claim sections of neighborhoods as their territory, and they demand extortion payments from local businesses.

-If you are being extorted call the police immediately.
-While it’s true the police can’t protect you all the time, it is also true that extortionists are insatiable.
+If you are being extorted, contact the police.
+While it’s true the police can’t protect you all the time, it’s also true that extortionists are insatiable.
 They will keep coming back for payment after payment.
-It never ends.

-Join and work with police, business and neighborhood associations.
-There is truly safety in numbers.
-By being an active member of a local association you will be kept abreast of local criminal activity, including extortion.
+Join and work with police, business, and neighborhood associations.
+By being an active member of a local association, you’ll be kept abreast of local criminal activity, including extortion.

 Extortion should not be a cost of doing business.
 It’s a crime.